hlbao/personal_site/content/publication/cooperation/index.md

   -- with the open-endedness feature of society;

-  -- with the psychological labs to investigate real-world human behaviors.
+  -- with psychological labs to investigate real-world human behaviors.
 slides: ""
 url_pdf: ""
 publication_types: